 I'm a ham.
 What is BMERS, again?

-In contrast to more traditional ham radio email services, BMERS allows end-users to handle their own email.
+In contrast to more traditional ham radio services, BMERS allows end-users to handle their own email.
 With BMERS, the radio operator becomes an almost-transparent component of the email service enabled by this application.
 This has many advantages, for example: the radio operator can focus his efforts on making sure the radio links are established and not on handling messages.
 The end-users have access to a familiar email communications interface that requires almost no training to use.
 Since local users can access BMERS via Wi-Fi at a distance, BMERS allow local users to communicate among themselves or with the radio operator via instant messaging or local email.
 The radio operator has access to an easy-to-use management interface to control most functions.

 End-user requirements